Japan: The Inner Path

 The Journey

 This is not a vacation — it is a deliberate act of attention.
-From the moss gardens of Kyoto to the sacred peaks of Koyasan, from the art islands of the Seto Inland Sea to the electric stillness of Tokyo at dawn, every moment has been composed to strip away the noise and reveal what remains.
+From the rice gardens of Yamagata to the sacred peaks of Kamakura, from the silence of the Dewan Sazen Mountains to the electric stillness of Tokyo at dawn, every moment has been composed to strip away the noise and reveal what remains.

 We travel slowly.
 We eat with intention.
 We sit in silence when silence is what's needed.
 The temples we visit are not tourist stops — they are living teachers.
 The ryokans where we sleep are not hotels — they are invitations to simplify.